The Minty Five-Star Adventure

 "Pika."
 Joey shook his head, and pointed to the Master Ball.

 I nodded, and slowly walked over to it.
 I wasn't about to forget Mewtwo, whom I had worked so hard to capture.
-I quickly picked it up and tossed it into my bag, then slung the bag over my back again.
+I picked it up and quickly applied a Hyper Potion and Full Heal to it.
+I don't think that would recover all his strength, but at least he would feel a little better, physically speaking.
+I placed the Master Ball in my bag, and then slung the bag over my back again.
 The torches that Mewtwo had lit when I first had entered were starting to dim without his psychic abilities present to keep them lit, and I knew I'd better leave fast.
 But still…

 I stopped to look back up at the many stone carvings.
 Were every species of Pokémon in the world really on these walls?
 The thought was almost mind-boggling.
 Instead of trying to crane my neck up to see every single one, I instead turned around to the Legendary Pokémon pictures behind me.
 I looked at each one, wondering if I'd ever get the chance to meet them.
 I had hoped to meet one today, but… it hadn't quite been a Legendary.

-Two of the pictures kept pulling my gaze back to them: the one of Mew, the adorable Legendary Mewtwo was to have been cloned from (although it was almost too hard to believe such an angry creature could have been derived from such a sweet thing), and the picture of a phoenix-like Pokémon, with many-colored wings spread wide and its eyes full of angry fury.
+Two of the pictures kept pulling my gaze back to them: the one of Mew, the adorable Legendary Mewtwo was to have been cloned from, and the picture of a phoenix-like Pokémon, with many-colored wings spread wide and its eyes full of angry fury.
 Was there really such a Legendary?
 I hoped so, and I also hoped I could see it one day.
-Phoenixes are the namesake and the symbol of my family, it seemed almost right I should meet one someday.
+Phoenixes are the namesake and the symbol of my family; it seemed almost right I should meet one someday.

 "Pika-pik," Joey insisted, tugging on my pant leg.
 He wanted to leave now.